JacobPaxton/data_science_notes/ds_notes.md

 - Classification: Support Vector Machine (a regression of classification), Random Forest, Isolation Forest (calculates number of splits needed to isolate a specified point)
 - Clustering: KMeans and DBSCAN
 - Density: KNN Local Outlier Factor
+### Anomalies - Continuous Values
+- Use IQR to detect outliers
+- Use Z-score to detect outliers
+- Be careful of 'dogmatic' approaches to this (EX: always using >2 STD [2 sigma] to detect outliers)
+### Anomalies - Discrete Values
+- Use probabilities to detect low-occurence combinations! value_counts(normalize=True)
+- Given time-series data, group on minute, hour, day, etc then value_counts(normalize=True)

 ## Scaling
 - Used to fix distance-based calculations (DO IT EVERY TIME)